![]() |

 Find a reprint of the Press Release about the introduction here.

-A more detailled comparison between the ten known Datamath Versions could be found here.
+A more detailed comparison between the ten known Datamath

 If you like to determine the age of your Datamath Version 1, follow this link.